Rockwell Collins Forecasts Lower 2014 Profit

 Specifically, Rockwell said it expected budget cuts tied to across-the-board spending cuts under sequestration to hurt revenue by USD$200 million next year.
 That reduction could be partly offset by foreign military sales, the company added.

-RBC Capital Markets analyst Robert Stallard said in a note to clients on Friday that the Rockwell Collins defense outlook "sets a negative benchmark for other defense companies that have yet to give a 2014 forecast."
+RBC Capital Markets analyst Robert Stallard said in a note to clients on Friday that the Rockwell Collins defence outlook "sets a negative benchmark for other defence companies that have yet to give a 2014 forecast."

-Defense companies are having difficulty navigating the current Pentagon budget climate as acquisition programs are cancelled or delayed.
+Defence companies are having difficulty navigating the current Pentagon budget climate as acquisition programmes are cancelled or delayed.

-Rockwell Collins has reduced its business in some defense segments and cut jobs as US military spending waned.
+Rockwell Collins has reduced its business in some defence segments and cut jobs as US military spending waned.